Handling Buttons and Links

 cmd.execute(0, self.canvas)

 Note that this display list is always drawn at the top of the window, unlike the tab contents (which scroll).
-Make sure to draw the chrome after the main tab contents, so that the chrome ends up on top.
+Make sure to draw the chrome after the main tab contents, so that the chrome is drawn over it.

 However, we also have to make some adjustments to tab drawing to account for the fact that the browser chrome takes up some vertical space.
 Let’s add a tab_height parameter to Tabs: